AsharibAli/AsharibAli/README.md

 <h3 style="margin-top: 4px;">BUILDING & ENGAGING THE COMMUNITY</h3>
 • 💪🏻 I'm a Web3, Metaverse, and AI Enthusiast.<br>
 • 🌱 I’m currently Learning advanced Programming stuffs.<br>
-• 👀 I'm interested in Blockchain, Web3, and Metaverse<br>
+• 👀 I'm interested in Blockchain, Web3, and Metaverse.<br>
 • 💞️ I’m looking to collaborate on product development <br>
 • 😉 I enjoy working with the public<br>
 • 🏆 I feel it is important to demonstrate my job duties<br>